profile2

 -- David Hilbert

 My research focuses on the theoretical and numerical multi-messenger astrophysics, including the origins and implications of high-energy photons, cosmic rays, and neutrinos from individual cosmic sources and source populations.
 In particular, I model the acceleration, transport, and radiation processes of high-energy particles originating from tidal disruption events (TDEs), binary/single compact objects (e.g., GRBs and FRBs), active galactic nuclei (AGNs), and supermassive black hole mergers.
-I am interested in how the multi-messenger analyses enlighten our understanding of the physical nature of high-energy astrophysical phenomena.
+I am interested in how the multi-messenger analyses in the time domain enlighten our understanding of the physical nature of high-energy astrophysical phenomena.

 The AM3 software is finally public!
 Checkout the AM3 website and our recent paper on arXiv: